 Fisheries of North West Himalayan Streams

 The Valley region of Kashmir has great potential of fresh water habitats of both lentic (flowing) and lotic (stagnant) nature spread throughout the valley forming tributaries of the river Jhelum that flows through the valley.
 These streams harbor a number of indigenous Schizothorax fish species.
 In most of the streams important fishery resource of the valley, not much is known about the ecology of fishes of these habitats sustain.
-The fish fauna of the high altitude waters of the valley of the Kashmir lakes, rivers and springs comprise species of genus Schizothorax, cyprinus, glyptothorax, Tryplophysa, etc. The subsistence and commercial fisheries exploit the larger fish, such as the cyprinids, Schizothorax plagiostomus and Schizothoraichthys esocinus, as well as Crossocheilus diplochilus.
-The common carp, introduced in Kashmir Himalaya, is now very common fish in the Kashmir Valley lakes and the Jhelum River.
+The fish fauna of the high altitude waters of the valley of the Kashmir lakes, rivers and springs comprise species of the genus Schizothorax, Cyprinus, Glyptothorax, Tryplophysa, etc. The subsistence and commercial fisheries exploit the larger fish, such as the cyprinids, Schizothorax plagiostomus and Schizothoraichthys esocinus, as well as Crossocheilus diplochilus.
+The common carp, introduced in Kashmir Himalaya, is now a very common fish in the Kashmir Valley lakes and the Jhelum River.
 The Wular and Dal Lake are much shallower and are almost entirely carpeted with flowering plants in the vicinity of Srinagar, large swamps exist on the western side of Dal.
 These swamps are extensively canalized and are cultivated by the mooring of rafts, called floating gardens, laden with mud and manure, on which green vegetables can be grown.
 The two fish species viz; Cyprinus carpio specularis and C. carpio communis, introduced in 1956 have well established as they thrive in waters rich in nutrients and organic matter.
 The present day fish catch of these lakes comprises more than 80% of the carp.
 This have been reported on the ichthyofauna of the region (Das and Subla, 1970).

 Fish Diversity in Kashmir Valley

 The distribution pattern of Himalayan fish to inhabit the torrential streams studied by Hora (1955) and Menon (1962) reported evolution of schizothoracines appeared during the first interglacial period.
 The main factors which influence fish life in the Himalayan streams are: current velocity, fluctuation in water discharge, water temperature and dissolved oxygen level, substratum, shelter from the current and food availability mostly by organisms clinging to and growing on rock and stone surfaces in fast current.
-Schizothoracines and brown trout remain active in the near-zero temperature which prevail in streams of the lesser and Greater Himalaya during the months of December and January.
+Schizothoracines and brown trout remain active in the near-zero temperature which prevails in streams of the lesser and Greater Himalayas during the months of December and January.
 A drought condition during 1972 in Kashmir resulted in trout killing due to the sharp rise of temperature in the Vishav River, a tributary of the Jhelum in Kashmir Valley (Sehgal, 1970) and cope up with the steep fall in temperature in winter months schizothoracines migrate from headwaters to lower altitudes where they represent a sizeable part in fish catches in large rivers and their tributaries.
-The rise in temperature in Kashmir streams from near-freezing level to 10-17°C during May-June induces S. plagiostomus and S. curvifrons to spawn.
+The rise in temperature in Kashmir streams from near-freezing level to 10-17°C during May and June induces S. plagiostomus and S. curvifrons to spawn.
 (Singh et al, 2017)

 Biodiversity and Climate Change: